uw-midsun/fwxvi/projects/blinky/README.md

     - How does it work? (architectural overview, e.g. what each module's purpose is or how data flows through the firmware) -->
 # blinky
+Sample application that toggles the LED (PA0) on our controller board.